henrikdchristensen/SDU-Data-Mining-Exam/README.md

 This extension script program loads a config file from `datasets/mdcgen/<dataset>` and generates a dataset based on the config file.

+Did not have any success in generating datasets >4 mio. data points using on my local machine with 16GB RAM.
+Instead, I have used the MATLAB Online service to generate the large datasets.

 ## Artifical Cluster
 Download `artificalCluster-1.0.jar` file from https://github.com/wk1lian/ArtificalCluster and place it in the `data-generator` directory.